xtrent777x/terminal-readme/README.md

 ES6,JavaScript,Node

 ## Use
-This is used as a quick professinal README.md generator for any projects being worked on.
+This is used to create a professional README to auto generate based on completed questionair of what been selected for any future projects.

 ## Involved
-me and the resources researched on various topics noted in the code
+Me, and the several resources listed commented out in the code.

 ## Test
-several test runs and error corrections to make sure nothing was stopping it from running
+Ran several attempts throughout the creation to insure ran effectively and correctly and fixed any errors that came up throughout the process.

 ## Questions